 ProPublica, a non-profit newsroom which won several Pulitzer prizes, set up an online shop where it sells the data sets derived from their measurement operations.
 Over the course of two years, they grossed $200,000, or 1% of their operating income.21 Despite this relative success, no other newsrooms followed suit and sold data they collected.

 The economics of journalistic measurement are fairly insignificant (both the costs and potential revenues are small).
 More important is its contribution to the production of factual knowledge.
 Some projects explicitly aim at providing academics with data for them to use.
 The Hindustan Times, for instance, launched a Hate Tracker that monitors instances of hate crimes in India.
-One of their stated goals is to “provide solid, irrefutable evidence to researchers”.22
+One of their stated goals is to “provide solid, irrefutable evidence to researchers”.22 (It was taken offline in October 201723)

 Even if journalists do not see themselves as competitors to academia, or even as followers of the scientific method, the fact remain that by defining a methodology, making it public and collecting data, journalists engage in science insofar as they create knowledge in a way that can be replicated and falsified.

-As academia has proved less able to fulfill its mission of producer of factual knowledge,23 journalists came to fill the void.
+As academia has proved less able to fulfill its mission of producer of factual knowledge,24 journalists came to fill the void.
 Some of the products published by journalists are tailored to look like academic articles, making clear that the level of seriousness the newsroom aims at is equal or greater to the one coming from universities.
-ProPublica, for instance, published a white paper on the data they collected on the risks of elective surgery which mimics in all ways the style of an academic article.24
+ProPublica, for instance, published a white paper on the data they collected on the risks of elective surgery which mimics in all ways the style of an academic article.25

 Journalists regularly take upon themselves to measure issues systematically, thereby creating exclusive content, reporting events under totally new ways (by making them issues instead of individual stories) and providing a counterweight to official discourse.
 This not only proves relatively cost-effective (compared to other forms of journalism such as special correspondents), it makes major contributions to the intellectual pursuit of truth, complementing or even surpassing academia in this endeavor.
 From this laudatory assessment, and taking into account my own biases, one must wonder why newsrooms do not produce more measurements.
 The answer flows logically from the previous sentence: very few of them are missioned with finding the truth.
 It is only logical that non-profit operations such as ProPublica, Civio or The Bureau of Investigative Journalism are at the forefront of journalistic measurements: their mission statements make clear that their job is to find and publish the truth.
 Other newsrooms have a variety of other missions, from gathering attention in order to sell it to advertisers to providing an oligarch with political influence.
 For them, it makes no business sense to engage in long-term data collection projects.